elehcimd/mltraq/mkdocs/benchmarks/speed.md

 ## Conclusion

-* **MLtraq is the fastest experiment tracking solution for workloads with up to hundreds of thousands of runs and arbitrarily complex, large values**.
+* **MLtraq is the fastest experiment tracking solution for workloads with up to hundreds of thousands of runs and arbitrarily large, complex Python objects**.
 The primary goal of other solutions gravitates toward dashboarding, streaming, third-party integrations and the complete model lifecycle management.
 Their support for rich modeling of experiments, runs and complex Python objects is missing or rather limited.
 We believe that these are important capabilities in the experimentation phase, worth optimizing.

 * **Relying solely on the filesystem as a database is a recipe for low performance**.
 As noted on the [SQLite website](https://www.sqlite.org/fasterthanfs.html), relying on a single file to store the local database copy could be
 35% faster than a filesystem-based solution.
 The higher start-up cost of having a proper database pays off in scalability and reliability.
-MLtraq provides the flexibility to store objects either in the data base or in the filesystem using the [Data store](../advanced/datastore.md) interface.
+MLtraq provides the flexibility to choose where to store objects with the [Data store](../advanced/datastore.md) interface.
-Storing `float` values is more efficient within the data base and `NumPy` arrays can be stored in the filesystem to not overload the database.

 * **The solutions that adopt threading to incorporate streaming capabilities pay the hidden cost of IPC (Inter-Process Communication) and the generally poor performance of threads in Python.** Further, the higher complexity results in threading-related failures, which we encountered and fighted with even in these simple comparative experiments.